awilliams/linode-inventory/README.md

  * Place the executable inside your ansible directory, alongside other inventory files in a directory or wherever you like.

  * Create a `linode-inventory.ini` file with your Linode API key in the same directory as the executable.
-See the example ini file.
+See the inlcluded example ini file `linode-inventory.example.ini`.

- * Test the output. **Note** only hosts in `Running` state will be displayed
+ * Test the output.

     ./linode-inventory --list

- * Profit